golovewkin/react-materialUI-firebase-starter/README.md

-TODO admin users creation via invites
 TODO users page check
 TODO forgot password check
+TODO create account admin page
 TODO delete user
-TODO check deploy on Digital ocean

 ## When You need it
 When you want to create a small project really quick